alienintheheights/homepage/README.md

 # Source for my ReactJS/Redux homepage
-This is the source for my personal home page [andrewlienhard.com](http://andrewlienhard.com), so it's more of a way to keep my code safe than function as a useful open source project.
+This is the source for my personal home page [andrewlienhard.com](http://andrewlienhard.com), so it's more to keep my code safe than function as a useful open source project.
 It runs on [reactJS](https://facebook.github.io/react/), [redux](http://redux.js.org/) and [saga](https://redux-saga.github.io/redux-saga/docs/introduction/BeginnerTutorial.html) and uses the free bootstrap theme, [Freelance](https://startbootstrap.com/).
 The dev tooling is courtesy of [Webpack](https://webpack.github.io/).

 # Yarn Bits
 Clone the git repository and make sure you have [yarn](https://yarnpkg.com/en/) installed.
 From there you can do things like...